 Your mindset towards something directly affects how you handle it or react to it.
 And since we all need money in our life, having a healthy mindset towards money is important to guarantee we are properly equipped to handle money.
-In this guest post, by Maria Bianchi, learn how to build that rock-solid money mindset in 10 easy steps.
+In this contribution, by Maria Bianchi, learn how to build that rock-solid money mindset in 10 easy steps.

 If you find yourself freaking out about even the smallest expense, and going above and beyond to save pennies, then it’s possible you have a scarcity mindset.

 Someone with a scarcity mindset is a person that sees everything through the “lack” lense.
 Around them, everything is scarce and only a few people can access abundance.
 For them, having “enough” or “more than enough” is simply not possible.

 If you have debts and are struggling to make your monthly payments, or just wish you could pay off that debt faster to get rid of the financial pressure, read in this post 6 tips that can help you do it.